 |Network Connection||One of the most important parts of any server.
 Many servers have network adapters built into the motherboard.
 If not, you’ll need to add a separate network adapter card.|

-There are very good reasons to buy server once your business reaches a certain stage.
-Since we’ve know what makes up a server, how can we benefit from using a server?
-Well there are many good reasons to invest a server for your business, let’s look into some of the more important ones.
+There are enough reasons to buy a server once your business reaches a certain stage.
+Since we’ve known what a server is, how can we benefit from using a server?
+Well, there are many valuable reasons to invest a server for your business, let’s take a look at the key factors.

-Improved reliability: Servers are equipped with redundant power supplies and storage system.
-It will use multiple hard drives working in a RAID configuration to prevent data lose or an interruption in workflow.
-Many servers are built with hot swappable hard drives and power supplies to facilitate replacing faulty hardware, without interrupting the entire system.
+Improved Reliability: Servers are equipped with redundant power supplies and storage system.
+It will use multiple hard drives working in a RAID configuration to prevent data loss or interruption in workflow.
+Many servers are built with hot-swappable hard drives and power supplies to facilitate replacing the faulty hardware, without interrupting the entire system.

-Centralized Backup: Except for server, there are other media types can be used for backup purposes, such as traditional tape drive, CDs, DVDs, removal storage and NAS devices.
+Centralized Backup: Except for the server, there are other media types can be used for back-ups, such as traditional tape drive, CDs, DVDs, removal storage and NAS devices.
 Your choice should depend on your specific backup requirements, budget and data retention needs.

 It is known that servers power the software that will help your business thrive and your team to collaborate.
-And choosing the right type of server is closely related to applications you intend to run on it.
-Servers come in three main categories, which are tower server, blade server and rackmount server.
+And choosing the right server is closely related to your using environment and specific needs.

 FS newly launched RS-6388 server provides high performance & storage capacity in a compact 2RU form factor.
-It is a rackmount server with Intel® Xeon® processor to deliver platform flexibility and maximum performance.
-RS-6388 server is built to handle ideal workloads for cloud storage and SMB solution, including enterprise resource planning, mail service and scalable storage infrastructure.
-This servers also features hot-plug power supplies, modular design fans and a great cooling system for a balance between performance and power efficiency.
+It is a rackmount server with Intel Xeon processor to deliver platform flexibility and maximum performance.
+RS-6388 server is an ideal solution to handle workloads for cloud storage and SMB, including enterprise resource planning, mail service, and scalable storage infrastructure.
+This server also features hot-plug power supplies, modular design fans and a great cooling system for a balance between performance and power efficiency.
 It is also the right combination of maximized computing power and low power consumption.

-With the gains in productivity and security and drops in price, a network server could wind up being a great investment for your business.
-As you start the server shopping, just follow the steps aforementioned and get that professional help early in the process.
-FS are ready to help make sure that you get the best solution for your business’ unique needs, we provides small business server, enterprise server in competitive price.
-If you get any question, feel free to contact us via firstname.lastname@example.org.
+With the gains in productivity and security and drops in price, a network server could be a great investment for your business.
+As you start the shopping for a server, just follow the steps aforementioned and get that professional help early in the process.
+FS is ready to help make sure that you get the best solution for your business’ unique needs, they provide small business server, enterprise server in competitive price.
+If you get any question, feel free to contact us via email@example.com.

 Copyright © 2002-2019.
 All Rights Reserved.